BramVan-Oosterhout/katacoda-scenarios/foswiki2/notepadapp/step4.md

  Using styles and cascading style sheets (css) is a large topic, outside the scope of this tutorial.
 I will assume you are familiar with the basics and limit this tutorial to a mechanisms Foswiki offers to add styles to a page.
 You have already seen this in the previous step, where you removed the side bar from view by linking the styles in a stylesheet attached to [PatternSkinCssCookbookNoLeftBar](https://[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/System/PatternSkinCssCookbookNoLeftBar).

  You can use the same technique for user defined styles.
 First you decide where to attach the style sheet.
-Since it is associated with the [NoteType](/devwiki/bin/edit/KatacodaCourses/Foswiki2/NotePadApp/NoteType?topicparent=KatacodaCourses/Foswiki2/NotePadApp.ScenarioStep04 "Create this topic"), it is logical to attach the style sheet there.
+Since it is associated with the `NoteType`, it is logical to attach the style sheet there.
 Maintaining this kind of attachment is well supported by the [AttachContentPlugin](https://[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/System/AttachContentPlugin).
 Call the style sheet `UserNoteTypeStyle`

  Let's start with hiding the left bar as a user style.
 You can copy the content from the [PatternSkinCssCookbookNoLeftBar](https://[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/System/PatternSkinCssCookbookNoLeftBar).
-To create the `UserNoteTypeStyle` you add the following code to the bottom of the text area in the [NoteType](/devwiki/bin/edit/KatacodaCourses/Foswiki2/NotePadApp/NoteType?topicparent=KatacodaCourses/Foswiki2/NotePadApp.ScenarioStep04 "Create this topic") topic:
+To create the `UserNoteTypeStyle` you add the following code to the bottom of the text area in the `NoteType` topic:
 ```

 %&lt;nop&gt;STARTATTACH{"UserNoteTypeStyle.css"